Starcross/django-starcross-gallery/README.rst

 **GALLERY_IMAGE_MARGIN** -- Default: 6

 Margin between thumbnails in px.
-Some may prefer a less condensed look, so increase this value if your template requires it
+This can create a more or less condensed look

 Troubleshooting